AlexandriaArchiveAPI/WarChest/war_template.md

 ## Major Battles
 <!-- Add links to battles in /battles/, each with a one-line summary -->

-- Battle of Example – one-line summary here
+- Battle of (X) – one-line summary here

 ---

 ## Timeline
 | Year | Event |